Bunching and Taxing Multidimensional Skills: Proofs

 \end{lemma}

-\begin{proof} Consider an allocation $(c,x_s)$ that satisfies the incentive compatibility constraints and the outside option constraints.
-Consider multiplying this allocation by some constant factor $\zeta > 0$, to obtain the allocation $\zeta (c,x_s)$.
-The Lagrangian of the scaled allocation exceeds the Lagrangian of the optimal allocation $(c,x_s)$, or $\mathcal{L}( c,x_s ) \leq \mathcal{L}( \zeta (c,x_s) )$.
-Therefore, we can consider a variation around the optimal allocation $(c,x_s)$, where we scale the allocation by a small fraction $\varepsilon$, so that alternative allocation $(c + \varepsilon c,x_s+\varepsilon x_s)$ is feasible.
-Given such a variation, the implied change in the resource cost is given by:
+\begin{proof} Consider an allocation $(c,x)$ that satisfies the incentive compatibility constraints.
+Consider multiplying this allocation by a constant factor $\zeta > 0$, to obtain the scaled allocation $\zeta (c,x)$.
+The Lagrangian of the scaled allocation exceeds the Lagrangian of the optimal allocation $(c,x)$, or $\mathcal{L}( c,x ) \leq \mathcal{L}( \zeta (c,x))$.
+Therefore, we can consider a variation around the optimal allocation $(c,x)$, where we scale the allocation by a small factor $\varepsilon$, so that alternative allocation $(c + \varepsilon c, x +\varepsilon x)$ is feasible.
+Given such a variation, the implied change in the resource cost is:

 At an optimum, neither a positive $(\varepsilon > 0)$ nor a negative $(\varepsilon < 0)$ small variation decreases the cost of resources, so $\Delta = o(\varepsilon)$, which establishes (\ref{e:stoch_dominance_basic}).\end{proof}